-3. DER's official system of record for its supervisory activities for Fannie Mae is not complete and could not be relied upon, and DER lacked documentation to account for all of its supervisory activities.
+3. DER's official system of record for its supervisory activities for Freddie Mac is not complete and could not be relied upon, and DER lacked documentation to account for all of its supervisory activities.

-DER was unable to provide us with documentation to show the disposition of 10 of 102 targeted examinations (10 percent) planned during the four supervisory cycles of our review period.
+DER was unable to provide us with documentation to show the disposition of 8 of 90 targeted examinations (9 percent) planned during the four supervisory cycles of our review period.

 According to its operating procedures, DER is to ensure that the supervisory planning is documented and incorporated into official agency records.
 IMS is DER's official system of record for documentation of its supervisory activities.
 Our efforts to track through IMS whether each planned targeted examination was commenced and completed were not successful because IMS did not contain sufficient information to permit us to complete the tracking exercise.
-Despite repeated requests, DER was unable to provide any documentation for the disposition of 10 targeted examinations planned during the four supervisory cycles in our review period.
-Lacking any documentation to show the disposition of these 10 planned targeted examinations, we asked the then-current EIC to explain the disposition.
-His recollection was in conflict with tracking information maintained on planned targeted examinations by the Fannie Mae core team in SharePoint.
-We found that DER had no operating controls in place to ensure that supervisory documentation in IMS was complete and to accurately track the status of planned targeted examinations through disposition.
+Despite repeated requests, DER was unable to provide any documentation for the disposition of 8 targeted examinations planned during the four supervisory cycles in our review period.
+Furthermore, apart from the incomplete quarterly analysis memoranda maintained by the core team of examiners for Freddie Mac - which is not DER's official system of record - we found that DER had no operating controls in place to ensure that supervisory documentation in IMS was complete and to accurately track the status of planned targeted examinations through disposition.